15 Things You Can Do to Reach More Brides & Grooms, Get More Inquiries from Your Website, and Book More Weddings

 (1) Follow up on website inquiries faster.
-Can you follow-up in less than 30 minutes?
-Maybe even faster?
+Can you follow-up in less than 30 minutes, maybe even faster?
 When you do this it leaves a powerful first impression and in today’s competitive marketplace it will help you close more sales.
 I worked with a wedding band that increased annual sales 20% simply by following up faster.

 (3) Your website should make a couple WANT to talk to you on the phone.
 Does it?
 Seriously.
 Look at your website objectively.
 The answer better be “Yes.”

 (6) Upgrade the look and feel of your website.
-Does it properly represent your business, or give the impression “price shopping is welcome here.”
+Does it properly represent your business, or give the impression “price shopping is welcome here?”
 Maybe it’s time for a website overhaul?

 (8) Use a lot of “social proof” in all of your marketing.
 Testimonials, reviews, and ratings will convert more of the brides and grooms who visit your website into inquiries and sales.
 Professional credentials and memberships in industry associations are also very powerful forms of social proof.

 (9) Improve and optimize the marketing message throughout your website.
 Does your website clearly communicate a “what’s in it for me” (WIIFM) message?
 What is your unique value proposition (UVP)?
 Are you effectively using a call-to-action (CTA) throughout your website?
 People want and buy benefits before they buy features.

 “Chris, the takeaway you suggested I create is already working (less than two weeks!).
 I had an inquiry and followed up with our take away.
 Well she booked me today after shopping around and she mentioned receiving our music suggestions “takeaway” saying “it sure looks like you know your stuff.”
 Thank you!” – Wedding DJ Joe DeWolf, in Bellingham Massachusetts.

 (13) Use social media as part of an overall traffic building strategy to push traffic to your website.
-It’s more likely couples will make a decision to want more information from your company after visiting your website than a social media touch-point.
+It’s more likely couples will make a decision to request more information from your company after visiting your website than a social media touch-point.